evonneng05/Customer-Segmentation-Analysis/README.md

 ## Conclusions
 * Customers can be segmented into 4 clusters, eac with their own demographic traits: Income, Age, Number of Children, Education (specifically Third Cycle)
 * These clusters have differing spending behaviours: Receptivity to Campaigns, Compain Tendencies, Highest Expenditure Product Categories and Prefered Purchase Avenue
-* More details conclusions can be found in the notebook
+* More detailed conclusions can be found in the notebook

 ## Contributors
 1. [Ng Li Lin Evonne](https://github.com/evonneng05)